metosin/spec-tools/README.md

 ### Simple Collection Specs

 Spec-tools enables simple, Schema-like nested collection syntax for specs. `spec-tools.core/coll-spec` takes a qualified spec name (for nested qualified key generation) and a Clojure `map`, `vector` or `set` form as a value.
-Collection specs are recursive.
+Collection specs are recursive and return `Spec` instances.
 The following rules apply:

 * Vectors and Sets are homogeneous, and must contains exactly one spec
 * Maps have either a single spec key (homogeneous keys) or any number keyword keys.